REXIANN/REXIANN/README.md

 ### Hello everybody!
 This is REXIANN 👋

-- 🔭 I’m currently working on SSAFY (Samsung Software Academy For Youth 🏫)
+- 🔭 I’m currently studying on SSAFY (Samsung Software Academy For Youth 🏫)
 - 🌱 I’m currently learning JavaScript, Vuejs 👍
 - 🙏 I humbly aspire to be a web developer 🖥.
 - 💬 Feel free to ask me anything (👈you can find my e-mail address on your left)